View the Maukahuka project updates as web pages and downloadable factsheets.

 The project is a huge challenge.
 Mice and pigs have never been eradicated on an island anywhere near this large, and eradication of cats has only been attempted on one larger island, in arid Western Australia.

-The success of such a large complex project requires initial trials in order to test the feasibility of eradication before comitting to a project.
+The success of such a large complex project requires initial trials in order to test the feasibility of eradication before committing to a project.

 2018/19 summer trials